RoyLai-InfoCorp/fin556/day-1/home-assignments/06-hd-wallet/README.md

 Typically consist of 12 or 24 words that encode the master seed for address generation.
 Each word comes from a standardized list of 2048 words (BIP39 standard).

+### Protecting Your Mnemonic

+This mnemonic phrase is imported into wallet software to generate your private keys and addresses, for example, Metamask.
+But sometimes, we may need to save the mnemonic in server-side applications such as Hardhat Network for automated tasks like contract deployment or scheduled transactions.

+The mnemonic we generated from the Lab Practice is sensitive information that should not be stored as plain text in the config file or hard-coded in your code base.

+-   **Single Point of Failure**: Compromised mnemonic exposes all derived addresses
+-   **Backup Critical**: Loss of mnemonic means loss of all funds
+-   **Storage Best Practices**: Never store digitally, use secure physical storage

+In the following lab, we will learn how to use the `dotenv` package to securely manage environment variables like mnemonics.

 ---

 ## 🛠️ Lab Practice: Using Mnemonic Phrase

-In this lab, we will learn how to configure HD wallets in Hardhat Network.
+In this lab, we will learn how to configure HD wallets in Hardhat Network and manage mnemonics securely using environment variables.

 Hardhat uses a well-known default mnemonic for its local network: